-The following text is summary information - for full details please see Medicine Entry Brochure
+The following text is summary information - for full details please see the Medicine Entry Brochure.

-In 2021, undergraduate entry to medicine for school leavers will be based on both:
+Undergraduate entry to medicine for school leavers is based on both:

 - achieving a minimum of 480 points and meeting the minimum entry requirements for the course in the same sitting of the Irish Leaving Certificate Examination.
 (EU students presenting qualifications other than the Irish Leaving Certificate qualifications must attain the equivalent to 480 points in their school-leaving examination.
 For details please see the A-level and EU websites)